Dictionary » Positive Words » Mirthful – Meaning, Definition, Synonyms and Antonyms

-The word ‘Mirthful’ (Adjective) describes A mirthful person or occasion that radiates a sense of playful enjoyment, creating a positive and uplifting atmosphere.
-It implies a genuine and uninhibited expression of happiness. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Mirthful’ correctly in sentences.
+The word ‘Mirthful’ (adjective) describes someone or something that radiates playful enjoyment, bringing a sense of lighthearted fun and uplifting cheer.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘mirthful’ correctly in sentences.

 Mirthful Explained in Depth